-At September 30, 2022, Plan membership consisted of the following:
+As of September 30, 2024, Plan membership consisted of the following:

-Inactive Plan members or beneficiaries

-currently receiving benefits 178
+Inactive Plan members or beneficiaries currently receiving benefits

-Fully vested, partially vested and non-vested

-active employees covered by the Plan 152
+Fully vested, partially vested and non-vested active employees covered by the Plan

-Total 330
+Total

 Eligibility

 Effective August 6, 1981, all police employees in the regular full-time service of the City are eligible upon the attainment of age 18.
 Part-time employees who work less than 20 hours per week or five (5) months per year are excluded from participation in the Plan.